TypeScript Interface

 John DoeCode language: TypeScript (typescript)

-In this example, the TypeScript compiler checks the argument that you pass into the getFullName() function.
+In this example, the TypeScript compiler checks the argument you pass into the getFullName() function.

-If the argument has two properties whose types are string, then the TypeScript compiler passes the check.
+If the argument has two properties firstName and lastName and their types are strings, then the TypeScript compiler passes the check.
 Otherwise, it’ll issue an error.

-The following uses an interface called Person that has two string properties:
+The following uses an interface Person that has two string properties:

 interface Person {